Luke-Poeppel/treeplotter/Tutorial.md

 ### Tutorial
 #### `Node` and `Tree` classes.
-To make a tree in the `treeplotter` library, we create nodes, create links between them, and finall store them in a tree.
-To create a node, you need only two values: a `value` and a `name`.
-(Eventually, this package might support more complex objects.)
+To make a tree in the `treeplotter` library, we create nodes, links between them, and finally store them in a tree.
 First, let's import the package and create a root node object.
 ```
 >>> from treeplotter.tree import Node, Tree
 >>> root = Node(value=1.0, name=None)
 ```
 Now lets say this `root` has three initial children, only one of which has a name.
-Let's create these children and their link to `root`.
+Let's create these children and then set their relationship to `root`.
 ```
 >>> child1 = Node(value=0.5, name=None)
 >>> child2 = Node(value=1.0, name=None)